How to Approach Identity Stitching with Snowplow Data

 How to map your user identifiers together

-• the same user_id can be associated with multiple network_userid values if the user is on different computers or in different browsers;
+- The same user_id can be associated with multiple network_userid values (different computers, different browsers, cookie resets)

-• the same user_id can be associated with multiple android_idfa values if the user is on different mobile devices;
+- The same user_id can be associated with multiple android_idfa values (different phones or tablets)

 Multiple network_userids per user_id